emaverick2001/PersonalPortfolio/src/content/blog/thoughts-on-glove80.md

 I ended up ordering the Glove80 after getting frustrated with the bluetooth issues on the 360 Pro.
 A well-known issue with the 360 Pro is that the two halves will sometimes have trouble connecting.
 One morning, before work, it took me 10 minutes to connect the two halves.
-I remembered the the Glove80 reviews from [Ben Frain](https://youtu.be/Q-mNGb7-Ywo), [If Coding Were Natural](https://youtu.be/iwjtiNxAkMA), and [Code to the Moon](https://youtu.be/PFFa3h7eLWM) - there was a way out!
+I remembered watching the Glove80 reviews from [Ben Frain](https://youtu.be/Q-mNGb7-Ywo), [If Coding Were Natural](https://youtu.be/iwjtiNxAkMA), and [Code to the Moon](https://youtu.be/PFFa3h7eLWM) - there was a way out!
 I went straight the MoErgo website and bought the Glove80.